microsoft/encoder-decoder-slm/README.md

 # Return of the Encoder: Efficient Small Language Models
+Code and Models of the Paper [Return of the Encoder](https://arxiv.org/pdf/2501.16273)

 ## Overview
 While large language models continue to grow in size, smaller models (≤1B parameters) require thoughtful architectural decisions.
 Our work demonstrates that encoder-decoder models inherently outperform decoder-only architectures before any optimizations: